Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 We verify that, for a fixed flow rate of the solver, lowering td can make the interconnection unstable.
-To provide more insight on this behavior, {%cite %} Table 1 reports the eigenvalues of the open-loop matrix Ad and its matrix exponential, with N = T /td.
+To provide more insight on this behavior, {%cite ifac %} Table 1 reports the eigenvalues of the open-loop matrix Ad and its matrix exponential, with N = T /td.
 The table shows that decreasing td causes the matrix exponential to have larger eigenvalues which,